-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

 - Tap the People tab if the app doesn't open to it.

-Tap a friend who is sharing their location in the list below the map.
+Tap a friend who shares their location in the list below the map.

 Tap Stop Sharing Location.

-- Tap Remove [friend's name] if you want to remove them from your list of friends.
+- Tap Remove (friend's name) if you want to remove them from your list of friends.

 Tap Remove.